Demmenie/Demmenie/README.md

 - 👋 Hi, I’m @Demmenie
-- 👀 I’m interested in Blockchains and decentralised networks
+- 👀 I’m interested in Databases, AI and Decentralised Networks
 - 🌱 I’m currently learning sqlite3 on Python-3.x.x
 - 💞️ I’m looking to collaborate on Harpo
 - 📫 How to reach me: cdemmmenie AT gmail DOT com